shahriar-rahman/Store-Sales-Forecasting/README.md

-# Sale-Price-Forecasting
+# Forecasting-Ames-Housing-Price
-Based on the Store Sales - Time Series Forecasting dataset from Kaggle competitions.
+Prediction of housing prices using advanced regression on Ames dataset from the Kaggle competition.
+Work in Progress....